 - Disadvantages of Bill / Invoice Discounting

 The bills or invoices under bill discounting are legally the ‘bill of exchange’.
 A bill of exchange is a negotiable instrument which is negotiable mere by endorsing the name.
-Our currency is a bill of exchange for example.
+For example our currency is an example of bill of exchange.
 Currency provides value written over it to the bearer of the instrument.
 In the case of bill discounting, such bills can be either payable to the bearer or payable to order.
-Therefore, after discounting a bill, a bank can further get the bill rediscounted from other banks in case of cash flow requirement.
+Therefore, after discounting a bill, a bank can further get the bill discounted from other banks in case of cash flow requirement.

 Why Invoice Discounting?

 The buyers and sellers of goods have conflicting objectives.
 The seller wishes to get paid immediately and the buyer wants as longer credit period as possible.
 Invoice discounting is the solution to the problem which creates a win-win situation.
-The seller gets his money almost instantly on payment of a small charge and is able to satisfy its customer with credit period.
+The seller gets money almost instantly on payment of a charges and is able to satisfy its customer with credit period.
 The invoice discounting is an easy way of getting finance.
 There are no hassles of sanctions etc.

 Unique Features of Bill Discounting